tanksdude/automated-reddit-video-tool-gui/README.md

 ## System Requirements

-The minmums listed here are "recommended" minimums, not true minimums.
-Anything lower might work but no guarantees.

 Windows:

 * OS: Windows 10
 * GPU: OpenGL 3 compatible

-Linux: Currently not supported.
-Will be added later.
+Linux:

+* GPU: OpenGL 3 compatible

 Mac OS: Not supported.
 Source code is right here though, so feel free to try your luck.

 ## Program Requirements

-### Pre-built binaries (TODO)

 Note that these programs must be accessible from a plain command line, meaning they must be local to wherever this program is running or be on the system PATH.

 * Python 3.8+
-* ImageMagick
+* ImageMagick (Linux: see below for issues)
-* Balabolka or eSpeak
+* Windows: Balabolka or eSpeak | Linux: eSpeak
 * FFmpeg 4.4+ (corresponds to Ubuntu 22.04 (Jammy Jellyfish) or higher)

 ### Compiling from source (Windows)